 Find strategies to break obsessive, pointless and painful loops, whether that’s playing a favourite upbeat song, or doing something you love.
 Remind yourself that you are not in this alone.

 Make a clean break

 The wound you feel may have no chance to heal if you have contact with your ex.
 While it might be hard, a clean break allows you to recover and strengthen.
 Best not to follow them on social media and ask friends to not tell you about them for now.

 Seek out self-help books on recovering from infidelity or healthy online forums that help people move on rather than continue to suffer.
 If you are locked in rehashing the relationship and reliving the hurt, there’s no shame in seeking professional help.
 Sometimes your supportive friends, who are angry on your behalf, can help initially, but are then out of step with what you need.

 If your partner is asking to continue the relationship with you, it is possible to recover, repair and go on stronger than before if you can really learn from the situation.
-However, unless there is a genuine engagement in change, an apology and going on as before, while tempting, is very risky.
+However, unless there is a genuine commitment to change, an apology and going on as before is very risky — however tempting it may be.
 Fear of separation could lead you to accept less than you deserve.
-Professional help from a well-trained couple therapist can assist you sort out all these different elements and make a decision that is in your best interests.
+Professional help from a well-trained couples counsellor can help you sort out all these different elements, and make a decision that’s in your best interests.

 Relationships Australia NSW offers individual and couples counselling to help you work through difficulties in your relationships, and find ways to move forward.